JackCarluccio/class-gauge/ReadME.md

 1. Setting up the development environment (including Python, C++, and necessary libraries).
 2. Installing the required dependencies (OpenCV, VOSK, Flask, etc.).
-3. Configuring the Intel RealSense camera (if applicable).
-4. Obtaining API keys for Google Gemini.
+3. Obtaining API keys for Google Gemini.
-5. Building the C++ components.
+4. Building the C++ components.
-6. Running the Flask web application.
+5. Running the Flask web application.

 ### Vision and backend on `dev` branch

 ## Usage

 1. Start the Flask web application.
-2. Connect the Intel RealSense camera (if applicable).
+2. Connect your camera (future applications may use multiple cameras)
 3. Calibrate the system for the classroom environment.
 4. Begin class.
 ClassGauge will automatically detect students, transcribe their contributions, and analyze their participation.
 5. Access the participation data through the web interface.